-Interestingly, rs1867277 was recently reported to be in strong linkage disequilibrium with the FOXE1 region encoding the polyalanine stretch of the protein in Caucasian individuals (10).
-Risk allele (rs1867277, A) corresponds to the 16 alanine repeat-bearing FOXE1, whose transcriptional activity is modestly different from that of the major 14 alanine isoform.
-It has also been claimed that FOXE1 mRNA was expressed more abundantly in thyroid biopsies from PTC patients homozygous for the 16 alanine allele than in patients homozygous for the 14 alanine genotype (57).
-While there are no data on the relationship between the number of alanine repeats and protein stability, the higher FOXE1 mRNA expression level, presumably due to both USF1/USF2 recruitment, and the higher conformational stability, might result in FOXE1 overexpression.
-This could explain, at least in part, the association between elevated FOXE1 levels and rs1867277, which we observed in our PTC series.
-Such a hypothesis should, however, be considered cautiously because the linkage disequilibrium block structure may be different in individuals of European and Japanese ancestry.
+Interestingly, rs1867277 in Caucasian individuals was recently reported to be in strong linkage disequilibrium with the FOXE1 region encoding polyalanine stretch (10).
+Risk allele (rs1867277, A) corresponds to the 16 alanine repeats-bearing FOXE1 whose transcriptional activity is modestly different from that of the major 14 alanine isoform.
+It has also been claimed that FOXE1 mRNA was expressed more abundantly in thyroid biopsies from PTC patients homozygous for 16 alanine allele than in patients with homozygous 14 alanine genotype (57).
+While there are no data on the relationship between the number of alanine repeats and protein stability, the higher FOXE1 mRNA expression level, presumably due to both USF1/USF2 recruitment and the higher conformational stability, might result in FOXE1 overexpression.
+This could explain, at least in part, the association between elevated FOXE1 level and rs1867277 which we observed in our PTC series.
+Such a hypothesis should, however, be considered cautiously as linkage disequilibrium block structure may be different in individuals of European and Japanese ancestry.

 In summary, our study demonstrates that while nuclear FOXE1 is generally decreased in PTC, its local overexpression at the tumor edge might be of significance.
 Besides the detected genotype-phenotype correlation, indicators of tumor aggressiveness such as multifocality and (marginally) capsular invasion also appeared to be associated with nuclear FOXE1 accumulation in cancer epithelial cells in the vicinity of the tumor border.
-In addition, no principal difference in FOXE1 expression was seen between microcarcinomas and PTCs of larger size.
-The most plausible interpretation integrating these findings would be that FOXE1 plays a role at the tumor-host interface and facilitates carcinogenesis beginning from the early stage of tumor development.
+In addition, no principal difference in FOXE1 expression was seen between microcarcinoma and PTCs of larger size.
+The most plausible interpretation integrating these findings would be that FOXE1 plays a role at the tumor/host interface and facilitates carcinogenesis beginning from the early stage of tumor development.
 Functional studies are warranted to clarify the exact mechanism of FOXE1 action.